mukaruernest/M-Kopa-mini-challenge/README.md

  FROM assessmentsales;
 ```

 **For each customer's age category below (age today), provide the total outstanding balance and the total amount paid in on the 01/08/2018.
-The results must all be from a single query.
+The results must all be from a single query.**
-- Under 30 years old
+**- Under 30 years old
 -  Between 30 and 49 years old
 - Over 50 years old**
 ```